ziff/ZeffClient/docs/source/examples/index.rst

 Record
 ======

-A record object is build from classes in :doc:`../zeff.record`.
+A record object is built from classes in :doc:`../zeff.record`.
 An object of this type is required to be returned from your record builder.